-Yarmouth is located on the western side of the Island at the mouth of the Yar estuary and is the gateway to the quieter glories of the West Wight countryside and unspoiled coast.
+Yarmouth is located on the western side of the Isle of Wight at the mouth of the Yar estuary and is the gateway to the quieter glories of the West Wight countryside and unspoiled coast.
 Visitors will be delighted by the choice of high quality holiday cottages in Yarmouth available to rent all year round.
 Wightlink Ferries dock here from Lymington, after a crossing of just over half an hour (great for day or half-day trips to explore the Dorset Coast).
 London is only 2 hours away.

 Yarmouth received its charter in 1135 and is the second smallest town in England.
 Its natural harbour is guarded by Yarmouth Castle, built by Henry VIII in 1547.
 The harbour attracts international yachts and motor cruisers, whose crews take advantage of the moorings to enjoy the lively range of shops, and many places to eat and drink in the town.
 However, you don't need a yacht to stay in the town.
 There are a fine choice of holiday cottages and self catering town houses from which to enjoy Yarmouth's attractions and those on the rest of the Isle of Wight for landlubberes.
 The charming listed wooden pier makes a fine promenade to enjoy views of the Solent and welcomes visits from ‘The Waverley’ paddle steamer offering pleasure cruises on The Solent in summer.
 Yarmouth also appeals to visitors looking for a fishing holiday with opportunities for shore and boat fishing all year round.
 Book a holiday cottage to ensure that no matteer what the state of the tide, it won't conflict with having to be back for set meal times required when staying ion a hotel.